![]() |

 WHAT, Wolfberg's Helpful Anagramming Tool, is really a toolbox of integrated powerful tools, with many facilities.
 An extensive list of its features is available here.

-WHAT was announced and demonstrated for the first time at the National Scrabble® Championship 2004 Tournament, held in New Orleans, LA in early August, 2004.
-It has been in use in the Boston-area Scrabble® clubs since then.
-This new program is a significant update to Mike's ANA program, in use for over 12 years.
-As of January 23, 2006, WHAT supports the new OWL2 lexicon (including definitions) which began to be be used for North American competitive Scrabble® starting March 1, 2006.
-There is also an OSPD4 lexicon as of 3-Mar-06, and it has been updated in July, 2007 to correspond with acceptable words for School Scrabble®.
-Also made available in July, 2007 is a lexicon for Collins Scrabble® Words (CSW) which is now the authority for World competetions.
+WHAT was announced and demonstrated for the first time at the National SCRABBLE Championship 2004 Tournament, held in New Orleans, LA in early August, 2004.
+It has been in use in the Boston-area SCRABBLE clubs since then.
+This program was a significant update to Mike's ANA program, in use for over 12 years.
+Although the program was originally a sold product, it has been available for free downloading since January, 2015.
+Donations are suggested.

 WHAT is initially available to run on PC computers running MS/Windows®.
-We expect it will work with most current versions including W95, W98, NT, W2K, and XP.
+We expect it will work with most versions including W95, W98, NT, W2K, and XP, Vista, Windows 7, and probably Windows 10.
 We believe it will not work with MS/ Windows® Millennium Edition (ME).

 WHAT is a program with many features, and so its